 5. Improved patient engagement and satisfaction

 The convenience and effectiveness of telehealth appointments appeal to physicians and patients alike.
-According to a study of 1000 patients, conducted on behalf of Kyruus in June 2020, telehealth visits resulted in high patient satisfaction, and patients reporting that they were very keen to adopt virtual care in the future.
+According to a study of 1000 patients, conducted on behalf of Kyruus in June 2020, telehealth visits resulted in high patient satisfaction, and patients reported that they were very keen to adopt virtual care in the future.

 What Should You Consider Before Developing Your App?

 In a rapidly evolving market, your app must stand out among competitors.
 Healthcare Apps are unique as they are bound by specific laws designed to protect Protected Health Information (PHI).
 In this section, we discuss the measures you should take into account before developing your telemedicine app.

 1. Adherence with regulatory compliance (HIPAA)